 If you’ve got your trees and it’s just too early to plant, you’ll need to provide proper storage conditions.
 If we’re just waiting for next weekend we’ve been known to keep trees in a wheelbarrow in the garage (they don’t need to be upright), covering the roots with wood chips or shredded leaf mulch or a combination.

 If it looks like you might hold onto them until next month or so, dig a trench about a foot deep in a shady spot — the north side of the house works if the ground is thawed — and “toe-in” the trees, again covering the roots loosely with mulch or wood chips.

 Don’t use cedar chips or sawdust to protect fruit tree roots.
 I had a bad experience with some apple stock I’d stood in a barrel with sawdust from our local cedar mill.
 The acids in the cedar wood didn’t do the trees any good and they never did take off.

 If your ground is frozen, then it’s back to the garage.
 Trash cans make a good temporary root home and a number of trees can go into a single can.
 Again, mulch, wood chips, and the like will keep the roots moist.
 But not too moist.
 You don’t want your roots going slimy.

 Here’s detailed bare-root information (PDF), thanks to the fine folks at the University of Cornell Urban Horticultural Institute.
-And here’s info on planting bare root as well as balled-and-burlapped stock from the University of Minnesota Extension Service.
+And here’s info on planting bare root stock from the Arbor Day Foundation.
 I can’t think of anything better to do if the weather cooperates than getting outside and landscaping with trees.

 Pruning Sealer (8oz)